-2.2 Significant Accounting Judgments And Estimates
+2.2 Significant Accounting Judgments and Estimates

-The presentation of the Financial Statements of the Company require the management to make judgment, estimates and assumptions, which may affect the amounts of income expenditure, assets, liabilities and the disclosure of contingent liabilities at the end of the reporting period.
-In the process of applying accounting policies, the key assumptions made relating to the future and the sources of estimation at the reporting date together with related judgments that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities and contingent liabilities in the next financial year are discussed below.
+The presentation of the Financial Statements of the Company require the management to make judgment, estimates and assumption, which may affect the amounts of income, expenditure, assets, liabilities and the disclosure of contingent liabilities at the end of the reporting period.
+In the process of applying accounting policies, the key assumptions made relating to the future and the sources of estimation at the reporting date together with related judgments that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities and contingent liabilities which the next financial year are discussed below.

 a.
-Revaluation of property, plant and equipment
+Revaluation of Property, Plant and Equipment

-The Company measures buildings and building integrals at revalued amounts with gains in fair value being recognised in equity (Revaluation Reserve) and losses in the Statement of Profit or Loss.
-The Company usually engages an external independent and qualified valuer to determine the fair values.
+The Company measures buildings and building integrals at revalued amounts with gains in fair value being recognised in equity (Revaluation Reserve).
+The Company usually engages an external, independent and qualified valuer to determine the fair values.
 When current market prices of similar assets are available, such evidences are considered in estimating fair values of these assets.
 In the absence of such information the Company determines within reasonable fair value estimates, amounts that can be attributed as fair values, with the assistance of an independent professional valuer.
 Further details are given in Note 12.2.